 DARE-HRT1 has also been evaluated in a Phase 1/2 clinical trial conducted by our wholly owned subsidiary in Australia.
 The randomized, open-label, two-arm, parallel group Phase 1/2 study of DARE-HRT1 was designed to evaluate the PK of the same two versions of DARE-HRT1 as were evaluated in our earlier Phase 1 clinical study, the 80/4 IVR and the 160/8 IVR, in approximately 20 healthy, postmenopausal women with intact uteri.
 In the study, women were randomized (1:1) to either the 80/4 IVR or the 160/8 IVR and used DARE-HRT1 for three 28-day cycles, inserting a new IVR monthly.
 The study also collected safety, usability, acceptability and symptom-relief data, including VMS as well as the vaginal symptoms of menopause.
-Preliminary genitourinary syndrome of menopause (GSM) treatment efficacy was measured by changes in responses to the Menopause-Specific Quality of Life (MENQOL) questionnaire.
+Preliminary genitourinary syndrome of menopause (GSM) treatment efficacy was estimated by measuring changes from baseline in vaginal pH, vaginal maturation index (VMI), and changes in the severity of GSM symptoms.
+Preliminary systemic VMS efficacy was measured by changes in responses to the Menopause-Specific Quality of Life (MENQOL) questionnaire.
 Acceptability was assessed by product experience surveys.

-In 2023, data from the Phase 1/2 study of DARE-HRT1 were published in the Menopause journal in articles entitled, "A phase 1/2, open-label, parallel group study to evaluate the safety and pharmacokinetics of DARE-HRT1 (80 μg estradiol/4 mg progesterone and 160 μg estradiol/8 mg progesterone intravaginal rings) over 12 weeks in healthy postmenopausal women" (Menopause 30(8):p 817-823, August 2023) and "A phase 1/2, open-label, parallel group study to evaluate the preliminary efficacy and usability of DARE-HRT1 (80 μg estradiol/4 mg progesterone and 160 μg estradiol/8 mg progesterone intravaginal rings) over 12 weeks in healthy postmenopausal women" (Menopause 30(8):p 940-946, September 2023).The first article (Menopause 30(8):p 817-823, August 2023) found that both versions of DARE-HRT1 evaluated in the Phase 1/2 study were safe and released E2 in systemic concentrations, which were in the low, normal premenopausal range and that systemic P4 concentrations predict endometrial protection.
+In 2023, data from the Phase 1/2 study of DARE-HRT1 were published in the Menopause journal in articles entitled, "A phase 1/2, open-label, parallel group study to evaluate the safety and pharmacokinetics of DARE-HRT1 (80 μg estradiol/4 mg progesterone and 160 μg estradiol/8 mg progesterone intravaginal rings) over 12 weeks in healthy postmenopausal women" (Menopause 30(8):p 817-823, August 2023) and "A phase 1/2, open-label, parallel group study to evaluate the preliminary efficacy and usability of DARE-HRT1 (80 μg estradiol/4 mg progesterone and 160 μg estradiol/8 mg progesterone intravaginal rings) over 12 weeks in healthy postmenopausal women" (Menopause 30(9):p 940-946, September 2023).
+The first article (Menopause 30(8):p 817-823, August 2023) found that both versions of DARE-HRT1 evaluated in the Phase 1/2 study were safe and released E2 in systemic concentrations, which were in the low, normal premenopausal range and that systemic P4 concentrations predict endometrial protection.
 All treatment emergent adverse events were mild or moderate and were distributed similarly among the 80/4 IVR and the 160/8 IVR users.
-The second article (Menopause 30(9):p 940-946, September 2023) found that (a) preliminary local GSM treatment efficacy was supported by significant decreases in the overall VMI and % superficial cells for both DARE-HRT1 groups (all P values <0.01) and (b) preliminary VMS efficacy was supported by significant decreases in all domains of the MENQOL questionnaire from baseline for both dosing groups (all P values <0.01).
+The second article (Menopause 30(9):p 940-946, September 2023) found that (a) preliminary local GSM treatment efficacy was supported by significant decreases in vaginal pH and percentage (%) parabasal cells, and significant increases in the overall VMI and % superficial cells for both DARE-HRT1 groups (all P values <0.01) and (b) preliminary VMS efficacy was supported by significant decreases in all domains of the MENQOL questionnaire from baseline for both dosing groups (all P values <0.01).
 Both articles concluded that data from the Phase 1/2 study support further development of DARE-HRT1 for the treatment of menopausal symptoms.